The Need For Assistive Technology for Elderly People

 According to the US Census Bureau, the number of older adults is anticipated to double from 45 million (2019) to 90 million by 2050.
 This is a tremendous shift and one of the primary concerns of nursing home staff amid the nationwide healthcare staff shortage is health outcomes, particularly when it comes to falls and fall injuries.

-Using AI technology to enhance the delivery of care has the potential to bring about significant transformations, both in terms of economic benefits and improved health outcomes.
+Using AI technology of Assistive Technology for Elderly People to enhance the delivery of care has the potential to bring about significant transformations, both in terms of economic benefits and improved health outcomes.
 According to a joint report from McKinsey & Company and Harvard University, greater adoption of artificial intelligence in healthcare could save the U.S. healthcare system between 5% and 10% annually, which is equivalent to $200 billion to $360 billion in annual spending.

 The graph below shows a review of 550,000 healthcare-related patents grouped into 24 categories with the innovation stage ranked as emerging, accelerating, and maturing.
 As one can see, AI-assisted EHR/EMR is at the forefront of the accelerating innovation stage and just behind the three maturing technologies.
 Rightly so as the use of AI technology can assist organizations in analyzing data rapidly and obtaining valuable insights that may have previously been unavailable.